-If your garden is your sanctuary, the last thing that you want are your plants being ravaged.
+If your garden is your sanctuary, the last thing that you want is your plants being ravaged.

 We have rounded up this handy collection of homemade Pest Control recipes and they will save you money and many of them are natural which means you can lose the chemicals which is so much better for your family, pets and the environment in general.

-These recipes from Huffington Post are a great place to start.
+These recipes from the Huffington Post are a great place to start.
 We love the fact that you can use items from your kitchen like eggshells for slugs and Castile Soap fro Aphids, Spider and White Flies.
-Who would have thought that Beer was also great for Snails.
+Who would have thought that Beer was also great for Snails?

 If you have fungus, Baking Soda works a treat.
 Hot Peppers and Ginger is also good for pests and repels rodents also.
-As you can see, not a nasty chemical in sight.
+As you can see, not a nasty chemical to be found.

 When it comes to controlling pests, it’s important to get to the source as shown by this infographic from Visual.ly.